M-Affan-Nazir/M-Affan-Nazir/README.md

 <p align="center">
 ⚒️ I'm currently a second-year Computing Science and Artificial Intelligence Student at the University of Alberta ⚒️
 <br>
-🖥️ Passionate about Software Algorithm Design, Artificial Intelligence and Data Science 🖥️
+🖥️ Passionate about Algorithm Design, Machine Learning and Data Science 🖥️
 </p>
 <div align="center">
 <picture>